willtwr/ArtGAN/README.md

 # Trained models

-Each link below is the best trained model for the corresponding dataset:
+Each link below is the best trained model for the corresponding dataset.
+Please download and extract to :

 - CIFAR-10 - http://www.cs-chan.com/source/ArtGAN/CIFAR64GANAE.zip